axelgar/timetrade/README.md

 My trades:
 - Validate that the service was done (seller and buyer)
 - See the services rates
+- See the coins of each service
+- Receive a message when a user books one of my services

 Usability:
 - Swipe